Placeholder

 2) Complete any degree subject followed by the Graduate Diploma in Law (GDL), the LPC, and then a training contract.

-However, these routes to qualification will change in September 2021 with the introduction of the new Solicitors’ Qualifying Examination (SQE).
+However, these routes to qualification have changed starting from September 2021 with the introduction of the new Solicitors’ Qualifying Examination (SQE).

 What is the SQE?

 The SQE is a centralised series of examinations taken in two stages that are intended to ensure consistent, high standards for qualifying solicitors.
-The SQE is expected to eventually take the place of the Graduate Diploma in Law (GDL) and the Legal Practice Course (LPC).
+Currently in its transitional phase, the SQE is expected to eventually take the place of the Graduate Diploma in Law (GDL) and the Legal Practice Course (LPC) by 2032.
 According to the Solicitors Regulation Authority (SRA), the introduction of the SQE will require that all trained solicitors sit for the same qualifying exam, helping to ensure consistency and quiet the notion that one route to qualification is superior to the others.
 The SRA also expects the SQE to make the legal profession more accessible to students by potentially lowering the cost of study.

 The SQE will mean very different things for different people, depending on where they are in their legal careers.
 Here is how the following groups will be affected by the SQE: